songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - VIOLA: Unified Codec Language Models for Speech Recognition, Synthesis, and Translation
 - AudioGPT: Understanding and Generating Speech, Music, Sound, and Talking Head
 ## generation task
+- WavCraft: Audio Editing and Generation with Natural Language Prompts
+  - ICLR 2024
 - MuChin: A Chinese Colloquial Description Benchmark for Evaluating Language Models in the Field of Music
 - Enhancing the Stability of LLM-based Speech Generation Systems through Self-Supervised Representations
 - BATON: Aligning Text-to-Audio Model with Human Preference Feedback